TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 3/2 Chronicles 3.9.md

 ---

-And the weight of the nails was fifty shekels of gold.
-And he overlaid the upper chambers with gold.
+The weight of the nails was fifty shekels of gold.
+He overlaid the upper rooms with gold.